opensecuritycontroller/community/development/osgi/osgi-dev.md

    ​

 >Note: To know the dependency that should be added to OSGi Container while adding a new one, you need to look at the dependency network of the specific bundle, and provide all that are required.
-In Eclipse, open `pom.xml` and navigate to the **Dependency Hierarchy** tab:
+In Eclipse, open the `pom.xml` and navigate to the **Dependency Hierarchy** tab:

 ![](../images/bnd-osgi-dependency-hierarchy.png)

 #### Missing Requirements in the OSC Uber Bundle

 Non-OSGi dependencies added to the OSC uber bundle may also have missing requirements.
 This situation provides the same log as the previous one, but with a different intent.
-You must include the resource inside `osc-uber` bundle as shown below:
+You must include the resource inside the `osc-uber` bundle as shown below:

 1. Remove ` @${yavijava.dep},\` from `osc-uber\bnd.bnd` and then recompile and Run OSGi with GoGo shell.